ctsuu/CarND-Path-Planning-Project/README.md

 There are three layers of detection for lane states, is the lane open or I have to do keep lane operation?

+The first layer is the getLaneState() function, it will take the sensor fusion data, and ego car current state, returns each lane weither it is open or keep lane.

+The second layer is the findBestLane() function, it will take the sensor fusion data, based on the distance to the ego car and speed of the car,

 ### Regen the trajectory